metapieman/uk-house-prices/README.md

 ![London plot sample](/plots.png?raw=true "London plot sample")

-Currently, new-build properties are not supported for these plots, although they are supported for the per-square metre plots.
+Currently, new-build properties are not supported for these plots, although they are supported for the per square metre plots.